theglobaljukebox/cantometrics/RELEASING.md

 # Releasing `cantometrics`

+To see the list of available commands and scripts type into your terminal:

+`make help`

+<small><strong>Note:</strong> This code has been tested for Mac/Windows, but if you are on a windows, please submit a pull request so we can make it easier to run.
+This step assumes you have a working distribution of `make`.
+For installation instructions please update XCode or follow the specific guidelines for installing `make` on your system. </small>

 ## Check the data

 The data are currently stored within Google-Drive sheets.
 Make sure you can access these before trying to create a release.